mcai/parsec_utils/README.md

 ## About parsec_utils

-Shell scripts about compiling and running PARSEC 3.0 benchmark suite.
+Bash scripts about compiling and running PARSEC 3.0 benchmark suite.

 ## Usage